Project: LEAD Project Linking Education and Accountability for Development in Morocco

 3. 316 officials (including 91 women) received training to maintain better communication and collaboration with the PAs.

-More project results and lessons learned will be added as they become available.
-However, the design of this grant benefits from the lessons learned by CARE International Maroc from the implementation of its SCORE project (Supporting Community based Organizations in Requesting Equity in service provision).
-This was a social accountability project funded by the World Bank that successfully tested the use of Community Score Cards to improve social services in the region of Grand Casablanca.
-The GPSA project also builds on CARE International Maroc’s experience in effectively facilitating dialogue among stakeholders in the education sector.
+The lessons learned by CARE International Maroc from the implementation of its SCORE project (Supporting Community based Organizations in Requesting Equity in service provision) benefitted the original project design.
+The SCORE project a social accountability project funded by the World Bank that successfully tested the use of Community Score Cards to improve social services in the region of Grand Casablanca.

 The Project team implemented a steering committee, which was in part successful due to its composition of mostly project partners and stakeholders’ representatives.
 The committee was responsible for supporting the strategy of the project, planning and achieving goals, and providing overarching monitoring.

 Those training themes for project volunteers which were based on the preferences of targeted schools and cooperating government officials allowed schools and officials to identify and advocate for their own personal interests in successfully implemented training, ensuring their continued support of the project.

 Click on the news links below to learn more about this education sector project in Morocco: